Tibing/howtomake.software/blog/why-reducer-is-reducer.md

 ## So, why reducer is reducer?

 **Reducer** is called **reducer** since it *reduces* a collection of events distributed over time and an application state.
-It does it the same way as **array.reduce** function with only one difference - array are static, while collection of events are distributed over time.
+It does it the same way as **array.reduce** function with only one difference - arrays are static, while collection of events are distributed over time.